SAVOR: Skill Affordance Learning from Visuo-Haptic Perception for Robot-Assisted Bite Acquisition: Experiments

 \textbf{Baselines.} We evaluate three ablations of our approach and compare against four existing methods.
 The ablations are: (i) \textbf{\ourapproach{} w/o calibration}: In this ablation, we do not provide calibration information to the VLM planner. (ii) \textbf{Vision-only \ourapproach{}} and (iii)\textbf{ Haptic-only \ourapproach{}}: These two ablations differ from ours in that it has no haptic/visual perception respectively.
 We also compare against the following baselines: (i) \textbf{FLAIR}~\cite{jenamani2024flair}: This state-of-the-art approach selects bite acquisition action based on food category. (ii) \textbf{VLM w/o history}: This method queries a VLM to predict the physical properties of the food from a single post-contact RGB image and subsequently selects a skill based on the estimated properties. (iii) \textbf{SayCan}~\cite{Ichter2022Saycan}: This approach relies on a pre-contact image to estimate instruction relevance and success likelihood using a value function, which we train on the same \ourapproach{} dataset. (iv) \textbf{End2End}: This method takes the same input as \ournetwork{} but directly predicts bite acquisition actions for execution.
 More details in \appendref{appendix:baselinesdetails}.

 \textbf{Evaluation Metrics.} We evaluate each method using \textit{Success Rate}.
 A trial is considered successful if the utensil picks up the food item and retains it for at least 5 seconds.
 Failed attempts leave the item on the plate, allowing up to three re-attempts before it is manually removed and recorded as a failure.
-To quantify overall performance, we define $\text{Average Success Rate (SR)} = \frac{\# \text{Items Acquired}}{\# \text{Total Attempts}}$ to quantify the proportion of successful acquisitions relative to total attempts.
-To further capture the efficiency of acquisition, we define \textbf{SR1} as the proportion of items acquired within the first attempt in a meal, i.e., SR1 = $\frac{\# \text{Items Acquired}}{\# \text{Total Items}}$ within one attempt.
+To capture the efficiency of acquisition, we define $\text{Average Attempt Efficiency (average AE)} = \frac{\# \text{Items Acquired}}{\# \text{Total Attempts}}$ to quantify the proportion of successful acquisitions relative to total attempts across all plates.
+To further quantify overall performance, we define \textbf{SR1} as the proportion of items acquired within the first attempt in a meal, i.e., SR1 = $\frac{\# \text{Items Acquired}}{\# \text{Total Items}}$ within one attempt.
 Similarly, \textbf{SR2} and \textbf{SR3} represent the proportion of items acquired within two and three attempts, respectively.

 \textbf{Hardware.} \ourapproach{} is implemented on a Kinova Gen3 robot arm equipped with a motorized feeding utensil at the end-effector~\cite{jenamani2024flair} (\figref{fig:hardware}a).
 The utensil includes a metal/plastic fork attachment with two degrees of freedom, fork orientation and tilt angle.
 We use an Intel RealSense D435 camera mounted on the arm wrist for visual perception and a Nano25 F/T sensor for haptic perception.